 Intra-school (Level 1)

-For many young people sporting competition is the first experienced through intra-house teams, form groups or in PE lessons.
+For many young people sporting competition is first experienced through intra-house teams, form groups or in PE lessons.
 This level of competition will build on a school’s existing work to offer pupils a year-round programme of regular intra-school competition in a number of sports that culminate in a School Games Day.

 View a selection of case studies.
 Registered schools can access further School Games case studies and resources by logging in.